 These evasive measures are very costly, and not only in material terms.
 They mean living a life of constant fear, and they entail a considerable loss of liberty.
 At some point, most societies decide that it is better to address crime collectively - to make the investments in police and courts and prisons that a credible program of criminal justice requires.
 As the residents of New York and many other U.S. cities discovered during the past few decades, an investment in crime control can pay leave both parties to the negotiation better William A. off.
-This dyadic common good exists only Galston potentially; it takes cooperation to make it actual.
+This dyadic common good exists only Galston huge dividends to society as a whole.
+When people can walk without fear in their neighborhoods, they enjoy more freedom and more security.
+And besides, businesses move in, the local economy grows, and property values increase.
+Once we accept that social linkage is an inescapable fact, we can act in ways that benefit society as a whole.
+Here again, the common good is enlightened self-interest.